 When I embark on this next time, I would definitely action things earlier via social media - although we made it work, it was a bit of a last minute scramble!
 I’d also implement a waste management plan for production waste - being at 3 Mills meant we had to handle it ourselves which was new to me, but did highlight that reducing waste would reduce the cost of any collection we would need.
 I’ll also be getting to grips with Quantum Waste for waste/ recycling/ food waste next time I’m on location.
 Ramboard is now my floor protection of choice - I’ve got some for my short film shoot so I’ll be keeping hold of that for reuse!

 The experience has left me keen to be more environmentally conscious and to be aware of the wider context in which we do our work.
 I’m very proud of my first stab at it and the warm glow I got from the wonders of waste management!
 By thinking about the world around me and our production within it, I saw how blinkered I tend to become when committed to getting the work done.
 By opening up the possibility of working with our community, I became profoundly aware of how many excuses I usually make, how I compromise my ethics, and contribute to wastefulness of this industry.
 With the bigger picture in mind, I found myself thinking outside the box and being more creative.
 The challenge of it actually made the shoot more fun - it felt like a game rather than a headache!

-To help you on your shoot, you can point your crew to What Can I Do? and use our signage for your recycling bins and general awareness raising.
-The checklist is also a great way to make sure you’ve ticked as many green boxes as possible, and our FAQ section can help with info about coolers, cups and Ram Board.
+To help you on your shoot, check out our Five Easy Things to get some inspiration.
+You can also point your crew to What Can I Do? and use our signage for your recycling bins and general awareness raising.
+The Sustainable Production Agreement is also a great way to make sure you’ve ticked as many green boxes as possible, and our FAQ section can help with info about coolers, cups and Ram Board.
 If you'd like to help inspire others by sharing your experience, get in touch.
 Just 3 or 4 points and a few pics is enough for us to put together a case study.